Image

 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

-Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
+Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
 Getting a violent crimes lawyer in Rochester, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Rochester, IL
+Examples of Violent Crime Charges We Defend in Rochester, IL

 Penalties for Violent Crimes in Illinois

-Violent crime convictions in Rochester, IL can bring lengthy prison sentences, steep fines, and extended supervision.
+Penalties for violent crimes in Rochester, IL can include years or decades in prison, high fines, and long-term supervision.
 Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.

 Typical Sentencing Ranges